aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

 ## Passing additional data

 The "attributes" section in "data" can contain additional key/value pairs whose values are entered by the customer.
 Here the "pickup time" and "location" are passed.
-The available keys are listed in the "meta" section of the "basket/service" link of each entry returned by the service response:
+The available keys are listed in the "meta" section of the "basket.service" link of each entry returned by the service response:

 ```json
 "meta": {